joshuaspence/Thesis/README.md

 make -C src
 ```

-I have used the latex-makefile (http://code.google.com/p/latex-makefile/), by
+I have used the [latex-makefile](http://code.google.com/p/latex-makefile/), by
 Chris Monson, to build the LaTeX project.
 This makefile has proved to be a
 useful tool to manage the convoluted LaTeX build process, and also for the
 generation of TeX files from scripting language (Python, Perl and Shell)